OpeningDesign/encryption-test/README.md

 This repo is a test for encryption.
 It contains one clear file (this one) and a couple of encrypted ones.
 It uses [git-crypt](https://www.agwa.name/projects/git-crypt/)

+Make sure you read he git-crypt readme before working with encryption, as there are several details important to know (ie. some files won't be encrypted unless you do it properly)

 ## Working with git crypt

 ### Linux